The French Tour de France Yellow Jersey Problem

 In second place is Belgium, again somewhat due do its closeness to France, many early editions were won by Belgians.
 However they’ve not won the Tour de France since Lucien van Impe won in 1976.

 Spain are in third position and have a modern dominance over the race with 10 wins since 1988.

 Italy were similar to Belgium in have a traditional base of wins in each decade from the 1920s to the 1960s – Vincenzo Nibali’s win in 2014 was the first since then however.

-Luxembourg seem to have a generational set of wins, with some very early and Andy Schleck in 2010.
+Luxembourg seem to have a generational set of wins, with some very early and then Andy Schleck in 2010.

 The UK didn’t win the Tour de France until Bradley Wiggins in 2012, since then Chris Froome has dominated.

 Since the demise of Lance Armstrong, the US have fallen down this list to only show Greg Lemond’s 3 wins.
 The other countries to have a win have also been similar ‘once in a generation’ types such as Jan Ulrich, Stephen Roche, Cadel Evans and Bjarne Rijs.